Dojo Etiquette and Protocol

-- Always bow when entering or leaving the dojo.
-Direct your bow to the senior person present and acknowledge his or her presence with the greeting Osu (pronounced "Oos").
-This gesture shows respect both toward fellow practitioners and the art.
+Always bow when entering or leaving the dojo.
+Direct your bow to the senior person present and acknowledge his or her presence with the greeting "Osu" (pronounced "Oos").

-- Behave appropriately in the dojo (literally, "place of the Way").
+Behave appropriately in the dojo (literally, "place of the Way").
 Remove your shoes before entering.
 Speak quietly and maintain an attitude appropriate for serious practice.
-Food, drink, and chewing gum are not permitted in the dojo.
+Eating, drinking, chewing gum, and using cell phones are not permitted in the dojo.

 FORMAL OPENING OF PRACTICE